Your Health / Conditions / Hormones / What is hyperprolactinaemia?

 Remember, not all people who have hyperprolactinaemia have symptoms and it may go unnoticed.
 It is usually only when people have symptoms that you may need to look into what is causing the high prolactin levels and potentially need treatment.7

 Prolactin levels can rise with some normal bodily functions, such as pregnancy, breastfeeding or stress.
-These usually temporary and the levels aren’t very high.
+These are usually temporary.

 There are medical conditions that cause hyperprolactinaemia.
 More commonly, these are caused by prolactinomas.

-Prolactinomas are put into two groups based on their size:2,6
+Prolactinomas are classed into two groups based on their size: 2,7

 Initially your doctor will arrange for you to do a blood test.
 They will look at the levels of prolactin in your blood.